data-octo/pulumi-code-pipeline/README.md

-# Pulumi Implementation for AWS CodeCommit, CodeDeploy, and CodePipeline
+# Automated Code Deployment with Pulumi IaC and AWS CodePipeline

 ## Introduction